matrix-org/matrix-spec-proposals/proposals/3401-group-voip.md

 }
 ```

-Rather than sending arrays one can send `"all"` to either `start` or `stop` to start or stop all streams.

 All streams are sent within a single media session (rather than us having multiple sessions or calls), and there is no difference between a peer sending simulcast streams from a webcam versus two SFUs trunking together.

 If no DC is established, then 1:1 calls should send all streams without prompting, and SFUs should send no streams by default.

 If you are using your SFU in a call, it will need to know how to connect to other SFUs present in order to participate in the fullmesh of SFU traffic (if any).
-One option here is for SFUs to act as an AS and sniff the `m.room.member` traffic of their associated server, and automatically call any other `m.foci` which appear.
+One option here is for SFUs to act as an AS and sniff the `m.call.member` traffic of their associated server, and automatically call any other `m.foci` which appear.
 (They don't need to make outbound calls to clients, as clients always dial in).
 Otherwise, we could consider an `"op": "connect"` command sent by clients, but then you have the problem of deciding which client(s) are responsible for reminding the SFU to connect to other SFUs.
 Much better to trust the server.

 Also, in order to authenticate that only legitimate users are allowed to subscribe to a given conf_id on an SFU, it would make sense for the SFU to act as an AS and sniff the `m.call` events on their associated server, and only act on to-device `m.call.*` events which come from a user who is confirmed to be in the room for that `m.call`.
 (In practice, if the conf is E2EE then it's of limited use to connect to the SFU without having the keys to decrypt the traffic, but this feature is desirable for non-E2EE confs and to stop bandwidth DoS)